magnolia-cms/headless-documentation/docs/getting-started/hello-hosted-headless.md

 Light modules are a slim way to configure Magnolia.
 They are just a directory of files following a set of conventions.

-The system picks up any changes to the files and immediately implements tne changes.
+The system picks up any changes to the files and immediately implements the changes.

-In your terminal, go into the `spa-website-lm/light-modules` directory.
+In your terminal, go into the `light-modules` directory.

 Run:
 ```
-mgnl create-light-module basic-tours-lm
+mgnl create-light-module basic-trips-lm
 ```
 Have a look at the contents of the directory it created.